senem584/MNIST/README.md

 scikit-learn==1.7.1
 ```
 # How to Use
-To utilize this code, a Python environment should be installed onto the MNIST.py file onto your computer into a folder.
-Then, open that folder/file on VS Code.

-Another way to open this file is to clone the repository within Github.
-To do this, you press the Code button on Github and copy the HTTPS URL.
-When you open VS Code, you will be prompted to make a selection.
-One of the options is to clone a repository, and if that is pressed, you can paste the URL.
-This will open the repository into Github.
+Clone the repository
+- On GitHub, click the Code button and copy the HTTPS URL.
+- In VS Code, choose Clone Repository, then paste the URL.

+Run the file
+- Locate the file named MNIST.py.

+Run using:
+- Make sure your enviornment is active.
+- python MNIST.py

 # Error Handling
 This project does not have any error handling.
 # References